 You should not take it upon yourself to arrange any field experience on your own, however, you can list your desired school district on all field placement applications.
 Once you submit all required clearances and the appropriate Observation or Field Placement Application (listing a preferred district), a Field Experience Coordinator from Drexel's School of Education's Field Placement Office (FPO) will make every effort to arrange a school-based, appropriate field placement related to your area of certification in a location reasonably close to where you live or work, providing that the requested school meets PA State requirements.
 The FPO must receive a confirmation for all field experiences from the School District's Field Placement office prior to allowing students to enter into any school classroom.

-For Graduate Student Teaching, you're required to spend a total of 12 weeks, full-time, under the supervision of a certified cooperating teacher and university supervisor.
-At a minimum, 6 of the 12 weeks of student teaching must be located within a public or charter school.
+For Graduate Student Teaching, you're required to spend a total of 14-16 weeks, full-time, under the supervision of a certified cooperating teacher and university supervisor.
+At a minimum, 6 weeks of student teaching must be located within a PA public or charter school.
 Once Drexel's FPO locates an acceptable site, you'll work with the school's principal, university supervisor, and certified cooperating teacher regarding meeting the course's objectives/goals.
 You'll videotape yourself teaching and periodically send tapes to the Field Experience Coordinator for evaluation.
 In addition, you'll be required to complete the required hours of regular in-class observations and fieldwork in most core Pedagogy courses.

-Drexel students are also able to complete student teaching at Department of Defense Dependent Schools (DoDDS.)
+Drexel students are also able to complete student teaching at Department of Defense Dependent Schools (DoDDS).

 Drexel University policy requires that School of Education Faculty, Staff, and Students who may come into contact with minors, either through field-based supervision or research experience in school settings, to obtain and present to the Field Placement Office (FPO) the following clearances prior to entering a PK-12 school setting.